 A sneeze is a sudden, forceful, uncontrolled burst of air through the nose and mouth.

-Sneezing is caused by irritation to the mucus membranes of the nose or throat.
+Sneezing is caused by irritation to the mucous membranes of the nose or throat.
 It can be very bothersome, but is rarely a sign of a serious problem.

 Sneezing can be due to: